ImageMagick/Usage-Markdown/convolve/index.md

 > See the "`-channel`" setting documentation, or look at [Image Channel Mathematics](../compose/#image_math) which uses the same flag in the same way, for more information.

-Eventually most of the above differences will change as it things merge with the newer morphology '`Convolve`' method.
+Eventually most of the above differences will change as things merge with the newer morphology '`Convolve`' method.

 If you like to see some great examples of how '`Convolve`' actually does works, I recommend you also have a look at [EECE \\ CS 253 Image Processing, Lecture 7, Spatial Convolution](http://www.archive.org/details/Lectures_on_Image_Processing/EECE253_07_Convolution.pdf).